When choosing a pet crematorium it is important that you ask some key questions before making your informed decision.

 The answer is normally yes subject to the licensing conditions that apply.
 An appointment time will have to be made and this will usually involve an additional charge.

-However, when people ask this question they often have very different ideas about what they want.
+However, when people ask these key questions they often have very different ideas about what they want.
 Some may actually want to see their pet be placed into the cremation unit.
 This is often linked to religious beliefs but may also be for reassurance of the procedures.
 Others may simply want to be present in the grounds at the time of the cremation.

 Cremations that are attended by the owner have to be scheduled into what is often a busy day.
 Our working practices are the same as a human crematorium.